Rzav (Drina): Crni Rzav

 The Crni Rzav (Crni Rzav, Црни Рзав; "Black Rzav"), is the Rzav's longer headstream.
 It originates from the Čigota mountain, eastern section of the Zlatibor mountain.
-The river originally flows northward, next to the villages of Vodice and Jokina Ćuprija, reaches the central section of the Zlatibor where it is dammed and creates the artificial Ribnica lake (surface area of 10 km²), after the nearby village of Ribnica.
+The river originally flows northward, next to the villages of Vodice and Jokina Ćuprija, reaches the central section of the Zlatibor where it is dammed and creates the artificial Ribnica Lake (surface area of 10 km2), after the nearby village of Ribnica.
 The reservoir was formed in 1971.
 After the lake, the river sharply turns west and soon gets followed by the parallel stream of the Jablanica river.
 After crossing the village of Mokra Gora (hamlet Panjak) on the Serbian-Bosnian border Crni Rzav meets the Jablanica river at the village Gornje Vardište and finally the river Beli Rzav at the village of Donje Vardište.

 As one of the consequences of the ecological protests in various parts of Serbia since 2019, especially against the small hydros, a survey was conducted in western and central Serbia to check the effects of such facilities regarding the nature.
 The survey of nine streams was conducted by the Faculty for Natural and Mathematical Sciences in Kragujevac and local branch of the World Wide Fund for Nature, the WWF-Adria.
 The Crni Rzav was described as an "example of the river which, under the pressure from small hydros, completely lost the diversity of its wildlife and visual identity".
 The river's natural course was changed and its role in reducing the effects of the climate change was diminished.
 Troubling changes of the habitats were recorded, as a result of drastic reduction of the water quantity and overgrowth of algae which specifically affected the aquatic macroinvertebrate fauna.

 Rzav

 The Rzav continues as the natural extension of the Beli Rzav, but since the Black Rzav is longer, the latter is considered to be the main headstream.
-It flows between the southernmost part of the Zvijezda mountain (Ponos peak) from the north and the Suha Gora mountain from the south, next to the villages of Prosjek (and ruins of the medieval city of the same name), Dobrun and Žagre, before it empties into the Drina at the town of Višegrad.
+It flows between the southernmost part of the Zvijezda mountain (Ponos peak) from the north and the Suha Gora mountain from the south, next to the villages of Prosjek (and ruins of the medieval city of the same name), Dobrun and Žagree, before it empties into the Drina at the town of Višegrad.

-The Rzav drains an area of 605 km², belongs to the Black Sea drainage area and it is not navigable.
+The Rzav drains an area of 605 km2, belongs to the Black Sea drainage area and it is not navigable.